moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/dbt-athena-upgrade-guidance.md

 ## Test `prod` models

-To test your `prod` models you need to create your own branch off the `DMT-236/dbt-athena-upgrade-main` branch, deploy your models in `dev` and run your `dbt` tests.
-You can also run equality tests in Athena to compare tables from `prod` created using the old `dbt-athena` adapter to the tables you have just created in `dev` using `dbt-athena-community` adapter.
+To test your `prod` models you need to create your own branch off the `DMT-236/dbt-athena-upgrade-main` branch, deploy your models in `dev`, run your `dbt` tests and lint.
+You can also manually run equality tests in Athena to compare tables from `prod` created using the old `dbt-athena` adapter to the tables you have just created in `dev` using `dbt-athena-community` adapter.

 To explicitly create a new branch off `DMT-236/dbt-athena-upgrade-main` run the following: